aws-samples/amazon-transcribe-live-meeting-assistant/README.md

 ## Introduction

-I'm sure you've experienced the challenge of taking notes during a meeting while trying to keep paying attention to the conversation.
-And you've also experienced the need to quickly fact-check something that's been said, or to look up information to answer a question that's just been asked in the call.
-And sometimes your boss joins the meeting late, and pings you on chat for a quick 'catchup' summary.
+I’m sure you’ve experienced the challenge of taking notes during a meeting while trying to pay attention to the conversation.
+And you’ve also wanted to quickly fact-check something that’s been said, or look up the answer to a question that’s just been asked in the call.
+And sometimes your boss joins the meeting late, and pings you on chat for a quick ‘catchup’ summary.

-Then there are the times that everyone is talking in a language that's not your first language, and you'd love to have a live translation of what people are saying to make sure you're understanding correctly.
+Then there are the times that others are talking in a language that’s not your first language, and you’d love to have a live translation of what people are saying to make sure you understand correctly.

-And, after the call is over, you usually want to capture a summary for your records or to email to the participants, with a list of all the action items, owners, and due dates.
+And after the call is over you usually want to capture a summary for your records, or to send to the participants, with a list of all the action items, owners, and due dates.

 All of this, and more, is now possible with our newest sample solution, Live Meeting Assistant (LMA).

 Here's a demo to whet your appetite: *(currently internal, on Broadcast)*